+The Rosenberg School of Optometry has a new service operated exclusively by optometry students and faculty.
 The Sports and Vision Enhancement Service Clinic was launched in 2017 to improve the visual demands of the University of the Incarnate Word's Cardinal Athletes and to teach RSO's students how to provide sports vision training.
 "Sports Vision" is an area of optometry specifically geared toward enhancing the visual needs of athletes which can contribute to achieving an elite level of performance.
 Athletes can enhance their visual efficiency, accuracy, and interpretation by training or "exercising" their visual system which in turn improves their motor response and enables them to react more quickly and accurately while they play their sport.